Mago281/Pandas-Project/README.md

 This analysis serves as a crucial foundation for informed decision-making and strategic planning within our educational framework.
 ________________________________________

-## Analysis with Report
+## Analysis Report
 ________________________________________

 ### Local Government Area Summary

-Performed calculations and then created a high-level snapshot of the `local government area's key metrics` in a DataFrame:

-**Note: _A passing grade is 50 or higher._**
+A comprehensive analysis was conducted to provide a succinct overview of key metrics within the local government area.
+Notably, the analysis encompassed math and reading scores of students, emphasizing a passing grade threshold of 50 or higher.

 ![image](https://github.com/Mago281/pandas-challenge/assets/131424690/13bf2d4e-35a2-4693-9f38-a671dd283a6b)

 ________________________________________

 ### School Summary

+A detailed breakdown of each school's performance metrics was presented, shedding light on crucial aspects such as passing grades and overall performance.

 Performed the necessary calculations and then created a DataFrame that `summarised key metrics about each school`:
 <br>